Series switches to New York

 Junior Nate Hybl, who started the first six games before losing his job to White, will start Saturday's game against Tulsa.

 PARIS, Oct.
-29 (UPI) -- A lot is riding at this week's Tennis Masters Series as Gustavo Kuerten and Lleyton Hewitt resume their battle for the No. 1 ranking at the $2.95 million indoor tournament, while seven players vie for two spots for the elite eight-man field at the year-ending Tennis Masters Cup in Sydney.
+29 (UPI) -- A lot is riding at this week's Tennis Masters Series event in Paris.
+Gustavo Kuerten and Lleyton Hewitt resume their battle for the No. 1 ranking at the $2.95 million indoor tournament, while seven players vie for two spots for the elite eight-man field at the year-ending Tennis Masters Cup in Sydney.

 Kuerten, the French Open champion, will try to pull off a sweep of Paris titles but must snap a five-match losing streak.
 He has not won since reaching the quarterfinals of the U.S. Open in the first week of September.